EU's Rehn: maturity, interest change possible on Greek loans, no haircut

 Asked if it was likely that adjustment programmes for Greece, Cyprus and Spain would be dealt with together, as a package to facilitate their passage through national parliaments, notably in Germany, Rehn said:

-"It may not be possible to lump everything together, but I realise the challenges in parliamentary debates and the sensitivity of these issues from a political point of view."
+"It may not be possible to lump everything together, but I realize the challenges in parliamentary debates and the sensitivity of these issues from a political point of view."